Consumable Data via Quantum Communication: Open questions

 Our work raises the following open questions in communication complexity:

 \begin{enumerate} \item Can the lower bound on the one-way quantum communication complexity of $\mathrm{MHM}_{N,m}$ be improved to $\Omega(m)$ or even $\Omega(m\log N)$ for $m \ll \sqrt{N}$? \item Can the class of problems with a quantum asymmetric direct sum property be characterized in some generality? \item Are there explicit problems with asymmetric direct sums for randomized communication?
 For decision problems, the scaling can be at most $O(\log m)$.
-Can we get a $\Omega(m)$ scaling for relations? \end{enumerate}
+Can we get a $\Omega(m)$ scaling for relations? \item We considered the scenario where the graph of required computations is a \emph{star graph}, where one input must be paired with every other input.
+You can more generally consider the asymmetric direct sum for any \emph{bipartite graph}.
+It is easy to see that the proof of \cref{lem:MHM_QLB} generalizes to say that the quantum communication complexity scales with the sum of the square-roots of the degrees of the vertices on the left.
+Can this be improved? \end{enumerate}

-A remark regarding question 3 is that for a random relation, it is actually impossible to get a constant probability of success for superconstant number of instances because we do not have amplification of success probability.
+A remark regarding question 3 is that for a random relation, it is actually impossible to get a constant probability of success for \emph{every} Bob for superconstant number of Bobs because we do not have amplification of success probability.
 This is why we ask for explicit examples.
+The lower bound technique would also need to avoid the trivial upper bound if we only require a constant fraction of Bobs to succeed (\cref{lem:s-random}).

 Our results are unconditional but restricted to specific problems and one-way communication.
 By making additional assumptions or utilizing the strategic nature of the problems we consider, it may be possible to extend the class of problems that enable consumable data.
-Some possible directions are outlined below
+One possible direction is outlined below.
+Moreover, in \cref{apx:discussion} we explore the broader implications of our results beyond the scope of complexity theory.